 Cae Maes y Frân (pronounced Ka-ee Mah-es er Vrahn) is home to a wide variety of naturally occurring plants and flowers, supporting a diverse range of insects, animals and birds.

-Thousands of orchids sit beside red clover, yellow rattle, cat’s ear and meadow buttercups while buzzing bees and butterflies flit between the flowers.
-Skylarks rise and swoop above the grasses.
-With views looking out over the mountains of Snowdonia, it is an amazing place to sit and take time out to enjoy some peace and tranquility.
+Examples of wild orchids sit beside red clover, oxeye daisy, meadow vetchling, yellow rattle, cat’s ear and meadow buttercups while buzzing bees and butterflies flit between the flowers.
+Skylarks rise and swoop above the tall grasses and with views looking out over the mountains of Snowdonia, it is an amazing place to sit and take time out to enjoy some peace and tranquility.

 The diverse range of plants and flowers also make it a perfect home for several examples of our native bees.
 Encouraging them to thrive and multiply in areas such as this is more important now than ever.

 Visiting the Wildflower Meadow